CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 Signal integrity issues are physical issues and some hardware component in the link usually must be replaced to fix the link.
 Follow the steps in {{<link url="#isolate-faulty-hardware" text="Isolate Faulty Hardware">}} to isolate and replace the failed hardware component.

-On rare occasions, if a module is not recognized correctly and is configured as the wrong type (active vs passive), it can cause a signal integrity issue.
+On rare occasions, if a module is not recognized correctly and is configured as the wrong type (active vs. passive), it can cause a signal integrity issue.

-See the discussions in {{<link url="#active-vs-passive" text="Active and Passive Modules and Cables">}}, {{<link url="#compliance-codes-ethernet-type-ethmode-type-interface-type" text="Compliance Codes, Ethernet Type, Ethmode Type, Interface Type">}} and {{<link url="#examine-module-info" text="Examine Module Info">}} for more details.
+See the discussions in {{<link url="#active-and-passive-modules-and-cables" text="Active and Passive Modules and Cables">}}, {{<link url="#compliance-codes-ethernet-type-ethmode-type-interface-type" text="Compliance Codes, Ethernet Type, Ethmode Type, Interface Type">}} and {{<link url="#examine-module-information" text="Examine Module Information">}} for more details.

 ## Troubleshoot MTU Size Mismatches

 Usually an MTU size mismatch is discovered when higher layer protocols like OSPF adjacencies fail or non-fragmentable packets are lost.
 Generally, an MTU settings mismatch does not affect link operational status.

-To troubleshoot a suspected MTU problem, use the *Configured State* section in the output of `l1-show <swp>`:
+To troubleshoot a suspected MTU problem, use the *Configured State* section in the output of `l1-show`:

 ```
 Configured State